arapurayil/dns/docs/faq.md

   <br>Linux: <a href="https://github.com/DNSCrypt/dnscrypt-proxy">dnscrypt-proxy</a></dd>
 </dl>

-Some browsers also offer support, but bear in mind that they offer encryption to only those queries you make inside the browser.
+Some browsers also offer support for encrypted DNS, but bear in mind that they offer encryption to only those queries you make inside the browser.
 - [Firefox](https://support.mozilla.org/en-US/kb/firefox-dns-over-https#w_manually-enabling-and-disabling-dns-over-https)
 - [Bromite](https://www.bromite.org/doh)